NemeanLion42/fritter-backend/README.md

 **Returns**

-- A set of users who follow user indicated by userId
+- An array of users who follow user indicated by userId

 **Throws**